Main Club November Meeting

 In the 1940s on the Dampier Peninsular near Broome, it was discovered that low tides expose not skeletal material but footprints of three-toed dinosaurs imprinted in the sandstone.
 Since then thousands more have been discovered, of many types: Theropods, Sauropods, Stegosaurs and Ankylosaurs.
 Amazingly, the ground has buckled as much as 70cm under the weight of some of these dinosaurs’ feet.
 Instead of removing the footprints to record them, silicon casts are made in the short time between tides.
 Also, drones have been used to photograph the trackways.

-Above right: Dinosaur thoroughfare (ground trampled by sauropods) – Credit both: Steve Salisbury, University of Queensland.
+– Credit for both photos above: Steve Salisbury, University of Queensland.

 The Broome site had ideal conditions for the formation of the tracks—possibly a muddy, braided river system—and now has ideal conditions for them to be exposed, on an intertidal sandstone platform.

 The Indigenous people of the area had always regarded the three-toed Theropod tracks as the footprints of the Emu Man.
 This claim is closer to the scientific consensus view than we might think, in the light of palaeontological knowledge, because birds are now known to be one of several Theropod dinosaur groups.
 The remains of many rapto-dinosaurs have been found in China.
 These were small carnivorous dinosaurs with feathers, long arms and probably even the unique avian two-way, lung-and-air-sac system which enhances stamina.
 Melanin has been found, showing that the feathers were coloured.
 However, unlike modern birds they had teeth and a bony tail.
 Only the bird-grade Theropods with beaks, living at the same time as these, survived the effects of the asteroid impact and became modern birds.